Optimizing resource loading with Priority Hints

-Priority Hints indicate the relative priority of resources to the browser.
-They can enable optimal loading and improve Core Web Vitals.
+The Fetch Priority API indicates the relative priority of resources to the browser.
+It can enable optimal loading and improve Core Web Vitals.

-Priority Hints indicate the relative priority of resources to the browser.
-They can enable optimal loading and improve Core Web Vitals.
+The Fetch Priority API indicates the relative priority of resources to the browser.
+It can enable optimal loading and improve Core Web Vitals.

 Learn the basics of using the Navigation and Resource Timing APIs to assess loading performance in the field.